Binder Exchange: Frequently Asked Questions

 Can I choose the day/time my binder will arrive?

-We ship first class USPS and cannot guarantee the time/day of arrival.
+We ship first class USPS and cannot guarantee the time/day of arrival, but generally binders are shipped on Mondays.
 Please pay attention when mail normally comes to your house to get an idea when mail will arrive.
 You can also sign up for "Informed Delivery" from the USPS website under the name on the package before we ship your binder.
 Using this website, you should be able to leave instructions to the mail carrier for delivery.

 What if I live outside the United States?